 Uses of pollen (commercial and domestic)

-Pollen is sold in packed products, honey bee farmers use pollen to refill the nutritional requirement of honey bees.
-Since pollen grains are rich in nutrients, pollen tablets are used as supporting nutrition.
-In many experimental studies, pollen consumption has proved a boost in the performance of athletes and racehorse.
-NOTE: There are many allergic diseases which gets triggered when our body parts exposed to pollen hence, it is allergic in nature.
+Pollen is sold as packed products.
+Honey bee farmers use pollen to refill the nutritional requirement of honey bees that are domestically bred.
+Since pollen grains are rich in nutrients, pollen tablets are used as supplements.
+Some experimental studies have proved that the pollen consumption boosts the performance of athletes, however,they can be a cause for many allergic diseases .
 People with skin allergy, asthma, bronchial inflammatory disorders are at high risk for pollen allergy.